Please note that affiliate links may be included in some posts.

-If you're looking to promote Airbnb, there are two types of partnership options you need to be aware of.
+If you’re looking to promote Airbnb, there are now 3 types of partnership options you need to be aware of.

 - The Airbnb Referral Program Commission structure: Up to $95 per user you get to sign up, capped at $5,000 in travel credits.